Main | Download | FAQ | Documentation

 FlashBlock,

-NotScripts and also built-in Chrome plug-in blocking.
+NotScripts and also the built-in Chrome 'click to play' feature.
 If also using this extension, FlashBlock is preferred since sound sources blocked by it will be shown as (blocked).

 Note that while many people rely on these extensions to solve their sound control needs, these extensions can't help you find a tab after you unblocked it and allowed it to run in the background.